 Understand each other’s expectations

-While it may seems obvious, Rhonda Richards-Smith, L.C.S.W., psychotherapist and relationship expert urges the importance of having an open, honest dialogue regarding your expectations with one another.
+While it may seems obvious, Rhonda Richards-Smith, L.C.S.W., psychotherapist and relationship expert urges the importance of having an open, honest dialogue regarding your expectations with one another (apps like Lasting can help with these sorts of conversations).
 “While having this kind of conversation is challenging for some, it is imperative that you do so before considering marriage,” she says.
 “Partnering with someone whose ideal day-to-day life looks nothing like what you’re working toward could spell trouble.”

 Learn about their challenges and triggers